hallencj/shopping-center/README.md

 # Important Notes

-- User credentials are static
+- User credentials are static.
 - To login, use "user" in username/email field and "password" for password field.